-The Execute procedure may be used to execute any .COM file, i.e. any file containing executable code.
-This could be a file created by TURBO Pascal with the Com-option selected on the Options menu (see page 260).
+The Execute procedure is used to execute any .COM file that was created using Turbo Pascal (see page 260).
 The file is loaded and executed at address \$100, as specified by the CP/M standard.

 If the disk file does not exist, an I/O error occurs.
 This error is treated as described on page 116.
 If the I compiler directive is passive ({ \$I-}), program execution continues with the statement following the failed Chain or Execute statement, and the IOresult function must be called prior to further I/O.